by17s/tgpu-quartz/README.md

 # tgpu-quartz

+> [!NOTE]
+> If you are new to TGPU-quartz, start with the [Getting Started Guide](docs/getting_started.md).
+> This project is actively maintained.
+For questions or contributions, please refer to the [Contributing Guidelines](CONTRIBUTING.md).

 TGPU-quartz is an advanced GPU architecture designed for high-performance computing (HPC), artificial intelligence (AI/ML), and 3D ray-traced graphics (RT).
 This repository contains the specifications, simulator, and tools for TGPU-quartz.

 ### Map